NREL/OpenStudio-user-documentation/docs/Help/BestPractices.md

 * The OpenStudio Inspector works on one object at a time.
 If you select multiple objects or surfaces and make a change, it will affect only one object.

+## Guidelines for Spaces

+* Spaces should be top-level objects.
+Do not combine multiple spaces into a group or component, or put a space under another group.
+* Name your spaces to make large models easier to manage and search.
+You may want to name your surfaces and subsurfaces.
+* Geometry within a space should be convex.
+* Ideally, spaces, not just space surfaces, are also convex.
+* After creating a new space or shading group, double-click the group to edit it.
+The Outliner or a keyboard shortcut can also be used to edit a zone, shading group, or interior partition group.

 ## Guidelines for Building Surfaces

 * Do not group a selection of EnergyPlus surfaces or subsurfaces together.
 All surfaces under a zone should be ungrouped.